 - Chicken Breasts – boneless skinless chicken breasts are what we’re using here for ease.
 However you can use bone in and skin on, but they will need to cook for much longer.
 You can also use chicken thighs, they take about 20-30 minutes less cooking time.

 - Olive oil – or any kind of neutral cooking oil like avocado oil will work here.
 Just a small amount coats the chicken to keep it moist and from sticking to the grill

 - Sea salt & pepper – seasoning the chicken breasts before they go on the grill makes sure they’re full of flavor by the end of the cooking time.

-- Optional spices – you can use spice mixes you love here, and the measurements are list in the recipe.
+- Optional spices – you can use spice mixes you love here, and the measurements are listed in the recipe.
 Italian seasoning, garlic herb, lemon pepper, and Herb de Provence all work.
-I would encourage you to try them out plain first with just sea salt and pepper to enjoy the full smoke flavor.
+I would encourage you to try them out plain first with just sea salt and pepper to enjoy the full-smoke flavor.
 I make these plain most of the time because they’re versatile and you taste the ‘smoked’ flavor the best.
-However it’s fun to mix it up with spices sometimes!
+However, it’s fun to mix it up with spices sometimes!

 How to make this recipe step by step